olirice/ddlcheck/docs/checks/alter_column_type.md

 # Alter Column Type Check

+**Check ID:** `alter_column_type` | **Severity:** HIGH

+## What It Checks For

-The `alter_column_type` check detects when column types are changed using `ALTER TABLE ...
+This check detects when column types are changed using `ALTER TABLE ...
 ALTER COLUMN ...
 TYPE`.
 This operation requires a table rewrite in PostgreSQL, which can cause locks and downtime for large tables.

-## Issue Detection

-This check looks for statements like:
+Example risky SQL:

 ```sql
 ALTER TABLE orders ALTER COLUMN status TYPE VARCHAR(100);